henriquessb/mdx-lint-test/docs/guides/vtex-composable-components.md

       <td>Pick and Pack</td>
       <td>
         <a href="https://help.vtex.com/en/tutorial/vtex-pick-and-pack--1OOops3WrUyz7e0bnhkfXU">
-          VTEX Pick and Pack
-        </a>{' '}
-        helps merchants manage the order fulfillment process, including picking, packing, and delivery, from physical stores and warehouses to customers' addresses or pickup points.
+          VTEX Pick and Pack</a> helps merchants manage the order fulfillment process, including picking, packing, and delivery, from physical stores and warehouses to customers' addresses or pickup points.
 It provides real-time tracking, route optimization, and data analytics to improve efficiency and performance.